Casirivimab and Imdevimab photo

 - Adults or pediatric patients who require an increase in baseline oxygen flow rate due to COVID-19 in those patients on chronic oxygen therapy due to underlying non-COVID-19-related comorbidity

-- EUA covers use by healthcare providers in an outpatient settings to treat mild to moderate COVID-19 in adults and pediatric patients with positive results of direct SARS-CoV-2 viral testing who are 12 years of age and older weighing at least 40 kg, and who are at high risk for progressing to severe COVID-19 and/or hospitalization
+- EUA covered use by healthcare providers in an outpatient settings to treat mild to moderate COVID-19 in adults and pediatric patients with positive results of direct SARS-CoV-2 viral testing who were 12 years of age and older weighing at least 40 kg, and who are at high risk for progressing to severe COVID-19 and/or hospitalization

-- Dosage is 1,200 mg of casirivimab and 1,200 mg of imdevimab administered together as a single 250 mL infusion diluted in 0.9% NS given over at least 60 minutes via pump or gravity
+- Dosage was 600 mg of casirivimab and 600 mg of imdevimab (1,200 mg total) administered together either (1) subcutaneous as 4 separate 2.5 mL injections or (2) as a single infusion diluted in 0.9% NS given over at least 60 minutes via pump or gravity

-- Infusion should be followed by a 1 hour observation period to monitor for adverse drug reactions
+- Infusion or injection should be followed by a 1 hour observation period to monitor for adverse drug reactions

 - No dose adjustment for renal function, effect of hepatic dysfunction is unknown

-- Beware infusion-related reactions (fever, chills, nausea, headache, bronchospasm, hypotension, angioedema, throat irritation, rash including urticaria, pruritus, myalgia, dizziness)
+- Infusion-related reactions (fever, chills, nausea, headache, bronchospasm, hypotension, angioedema, throat irritation, rash including urticaria, pruritus, myalgia, dizziness)

-- Beware anaphylaxis and allergic reactions, one was reported to occur in the trial
+- Anaphylaxis and allergic reactions, one was reported to occur in the trial

 - Began within 1 hour of completing the infusion and required treatment with epinephrine